7Ji/YAopenvfD/README.md

 An alternative to `OpenVFDService`, which is provided as the official service daemon in the [linux_openvfd] project.

-This project is aimed at providing distro-independent single-binary feature-equivalent experience to the official `OpenVFDService` + CoreELEC-only Kodi addon combination.
+This project is aimed at providing distro-independent single-binary feature-equivalent experience to the official `OpenVFDService` + `service.openvfd` Kodi addon combination.

 Most of the new report features are added to make it more headless-server-targeted than media-center-targeted.